Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Discussion

 \subsection{SPECT/CT}

 A uniform cylinder and a NEMA phantom filled with \lu \, were used to evaluate 13 SPECT/CT scanners at 8 different sites, including 4 3D CZT systems.
-Through measurements with a calibrated gamma counter, the activity in both phantoms could be accurately determined and it could be verified that the activity remained uniform throughout the two-week measurement campaign.
+Special care was taken to ensure the activities in both phantoms were traceable to secondary standards, similarly to previous work by Robinson et al . \cite{Robinson}.
+However, they implemented the RNC-based phantom filling procedures described in \cite{gpg2}, while our method relied on a calibrated gamma counter.
+Besides achieving similar confidence levels, our approach also allowed to verify that the activity in the phantoms remained uniform throughout the two-week measurement campaign.

 Similar to the RNCs, all sites reported comparable quality assurance programs based on Belgian regulations.
 However, specific tests with \lu \, were limited and non-standardized, as they are not explicitly required by the current regulations.
 Furthermore, not all scanners were calibrated for \lu, since quantitative SPECT and dosimetry are not yet part of routine clinical practice.
 Therefore, quantitative measurements were only reported for 8 out of 13 scanners (Figure \ref{fig:SPECT_quant}).